UNMC_Acronym_Vert_sm_4c

 Upcoming opportunities are regularly featured in our CHRI Research Bulletin, a monthly member and supporter newsletter.

-• Research Grants will be funded for a maximum of $50,000.
+• CHRI Research Grants will be funded for a maximum of $50,000.
 The applicant must be a full CHRI member to apply.

-Grant awards will be for a period of one year with the option to carry over funds for a second unfunded year, if requested.
 Investigators must complete the CHRI Grant Application and provide the required sections such as a research plan, significance to pediatrics and innovation of the research plan, future directions and resources and facilities.

 National Institutes of Health Biosketches are required for principal investigators and co-investigators.
 Supplementary sections for animal or human subject research are required based on project.
 Guide to completing the application and templates for the required sections are available on the CHRI Member Portal (access is granted once membership is processed).